-We also compute a non-contextualized PMI estimate as a control, using a global word embedding model \citep[Word2Vec;][]{mikolov.t:2013}, to capture word-to-word statistical relationships present in global distributional information, not sensitive the context of particular sentences.
-This non-contextual control is calculated by simply taking the inner product of Word2Vec's target and context embeddings, since its training objective is optimized when this quantity equals the PMI plus a global constant~\citep[as explained in][]{levy.o:2014,allen.c:2019}.
-See \S\ref{sec:w2v} for details.
+\paragraph{Noncontextualized PMI control} We also compute a non-contextualized PMI estimate using a pretrained global word embedding model \citep[Word2Vec;][]{mikolov.t:2013}, to capture word-to-word statistical relationships present in global distributional information, not sensitive to the context of particular sentences.
+This control is calculated as the inner product of Word2Vec's target and context embeddings, \(\pmi_\textrm{w2v}(w_i;w_j) \coloneqq \mathbf{w}_i^\top \mathbf{c}_j \), since its training objective is optimized when this quantity equals the PMI plus a global constant~\citep[as explained in][]{levy.o:2014,allen.c:2019}.
+Details are given in \S\ref{sec:w2v}.